italia/daf/iot_ingestion_manager/README.md

 ```
   "attr1.attr2.attr3": "some-string"
 ```
+Note that the `attributes` item is another JSON object that can contain any number of key-value pairs that describe the content of the body, and is processed by the server is much the same way as the `payload`, besides the fact that it is optional and requires no validation by the server.

 The rest of the information acts as an envelope, which helps the server add some context and metadata to the specific event.